 Technology doesn’t just get more powerful over time.
 It also works its way into an increasingly large share of our waking lives and our economy.
 For professionals in IT, data management, cloud services, cybersecurity, automation and dozens of other tech fields, staying up-to-date on the latest developments should be a top priority.
-Make this the year you double-down on immersing yourself in technology culture.
+Make this the year you double-down on immersing yourself in technology culture and communicating well as you attend conferences.
 Keep reading for a roundup of the biggest and best tech conferences for 2020 you won’t want to miss.

 1. SHARE Conference